Windows or OS X? How to Choose the Best Operating System for Your Business

-Business owners have two main commercial operating systems (OS) to choose from, which are Windows and OS X.
+Computer operating systems are a necessity.
+Business owners have two main commercial operating systems (OS) to choose from, which are Windows and OS X, what more times than not, come pre-loaded on business laptops and desktop computers.

 You can run a business on either, but each has respective strengths and weaknesses.
 Read on to find the best choice for your business.

 Long the standard operating system for businesses, Microsoft Windows remains the most popular OS.
-Windows XP was dominant in business for years, but Microsoft plans to stop supporting it in 2014.
-The computer giant is pushing the new Windows 8 as the alternative.
-However, adoption of Windows 8 has been slow.
-The older Windows 7 is a more popular choice as an XP alternative.
+Windows XP was dominant in business for years, but Microsoft stopped supporting it in 2014.
+The computer giant continues to push Windows 10, which was released in 2015, as the fresh, new OS.

 Because Windows, in all its varieties, is so widely popular, you are less likely to have compatibility issues when sharing files with other organizations.
 And the familiar interface means that there will be less time wasted on learning a new OS.
 Windows also offers the largest library of commercial software and gives you access to a large amount of freeware and shareware.